surtich/qlog/README.md

 ## Using NodeJS

-* You have a NodeJS QLog client in the following folder of repository [/clients/nodejs/]
+* You have a NodeJS QLog client library [here](https://github.com/bbva-innotech/qlog-node)

 ## Using Java

-* You have a NodeJS QLog client in the following folder of repository [/clients/java/]
+* You have a Java QLog client library [here](https://github.com/bbva-innotech/qlog-java)